hawyar/Computer-Programming-in-Java-Solutions/README.md

 At first, the naming convention might seem odd; however, it follows the number of questions in each section.
 Each set of problems in the book is called a checkpoint, unfortunate there is no number system to represent the checkpoints.
 Within each chapter, there are several sections with a different number of checkpoints.
 The naming convention here is c_[the number of checpoint within that section].

 ### Example:
-In chapter 3, section 3.1 checkpoint 4 is solved therefore the java file is called c_4 c stands for checkpoint and 4 represents the 4th checkpoint within that section
+In chapter 3, section 3.1 checkpoint 4 is solved therefore the java file is called c_4.
+Here c stands for checkpoint and 4 represents the 4th checkpoint within that section

 ```
 ├── CS-Programming-Java